Samizo-AITL/zenn-articles/articles/en/01_semiconductor/index.md

 ## 🛠 Design Methodology & Abstraction

+This section addresses **how physical constraints are handled across design layers**.
+It clarifies the roles and assumptions of device-, circuit-, and system-level abstraction.

 - [07.
 SystemDK — A Design World Where SystemDK Is a Prerequisite](./07_systemdk.md)

 ---

 ## 🛠 Design, Modeling & EDA

+This section covers **models, parameters, and assumptions used in semiconductor design**.
+It explicitly distinguishes **what models represent and what they do not**.

 - [08.
 SemiDevKit — A Development Kit for Semiconductor Design](./08_semidevkit.md)

 ---

 ## 🔁 OpenLane / RTL → GDS Flow

+This section describes a **practical RTL-to-GDS flow using open-source EDA tools**.
+Automated steps and steps requiring explicit design decisions are treated separately.

 - [09.
 OpenLane Minimal Flow — Pre-Declared Minimal RTL → GDS Flow](./09_openlane_minimal_rtl_predeclared_flow.md)
 - [10.
 OpenLane Control ASIC — RTL-to-GDS Design of a Control ASIC](./10_openlane-control-asic-rtl-to-gds.md)